Talk8/FlutterCookbook/README.md

 # FlutterCookbook
-this is a cookbook of flutter, there are all kinds of demo.
+this is a cookbook of flutter, there are all kinds of demo,please refer to following table for details.
 | **Name of Demo** | **Detailed information** |
 | :------------------------------ | :------------------------------------------------------------- |
 | ex001_ColumnRow                 | This is the example of  Column and Row Widget.                 |